 All of these vaccines express the S glycoprotein and are designed to induce SARS-CoV neutralizing antibodies.
-For some of these vaccines, efficacy has been demonstrated in animal models.

-Large stocks of anti-SARS-CoV neutralizing antibody have been prepared and are available for passive immunization of health care workers and other high-risk personnel if SARS recurs.
+Large stocks of anti-SARS-CoV neutralizing antibody have been prepared and are available for passive immunization of health care workers and other high-risk personnel.

-Similar to SARS-CoV, several MERS-CoV-specific vaccines are under development, including subunit, measles, adenovirus, and vaccinia vaccines expressing the S glycoprotein, recombinant proteins, nanoparticles, VLPs, and DNA vaccines.
+Similar to SARS-CoV, several MERS-CoV-specific vaccines are developed, including subunit, measles, adenovirus, and vaccinia vaccines expressing the S glycoprotein, recombinant proteins, nanoparticles, VLPs, and DNA vaccines.